systemsecologygroup/Calcisphere/README.md

 balance between passive influx and active export.

 # Model description
-In our model we assume that, in order to establish calcium homeostasis, the active ion transport equals passive calcium entry through the channels.
+In our model (see: ) we assume that, in order to establish calcium homeostasis, the active ion transport equals passive calcium entry through the channels.
 The channels are simulated with a constant permeability that depends on the concentration gradient over the plasma membrane.
 Since intracellular calcium concentrations are usually very low (in the